epistoteles/Modergator/.github/README.md

 ## 🎯 Key Features

 The bot will:
-- check texts, voice messages and memes for hate and intervene if necessary
+- check texts, voice messages and memes for hate
+- intervene if necessary

 Group members can:
 - dispute wrong classifications in a /poll